AplaProject/apla-docs-en/introduction/templates.rst

 Navigation( params, …)
 ==============================
-The function displays a panel with "bread crumbs" and the link to edit the current page **Edit**. Например, Navigation( LiTemplate(dashboard_default, citizen),goverment).
+The function displays a panel with "bread crumbs" and the link to edit the current page **Edit**. Например, Navigation( LiTemplate(dashboard_default, citizen),government).

 LinkPage(page,text,[params])
 ==============================